broadinstitute/pyops-service-toolkit/CONTRIBUTING.md

 incrementing the version and adding release notes.
 See [README.txt](README.md#versioning) for more information about incrementing versions correctly.

+#### Adding Tests for new features
+If adding a new function / class / or module please add corresponding unit tests to cover the new functionality.
+The existing test suite can be found under ops_utils/tests and use pytest as test framework.
+If new functionality makes web requests, mock responses to your functions can be obtained for testing using the ops_utils/get_api_yaml.py script.
+The output from this will need to be renamed and placed in an appropriate location within the tests directory e.g. ops_utils/tests/data/{class_name}/.
+Make sure you review the output yaml file and obscure any identifying data within it for our test cases, ensuring you remove any tokens that might have been captured.

 ### Fixing Bugs
 If possible, try to address bug fixes in a backwards compatible way.